Permanent Retainer: Advantages & Disadvantages

 For the best long-term outcomes, orthodontists frequently utilize a combination of removable and permanent retainers.

-Removable retainers are normally on the top teeth, and permanent retainers are typically used on the lower teeth, but your dentist will determine the optimum retainer for your teeth.
+Removable retainers are normally used on the top teeth, and permanent retainers are typically used on the lower teeth.
+Your dentist will determine the optimum retainer for your teeth.

-Let’s look at how permanent retainers function, how they compare to other types of retainers, and how to clean and care for them so you can maintain your best smile.
+Let’s look at how permanent retainers function, how they compare to others, and how to clean and care for them to maintain your best smile.

 Who Is a Good Candidate For a Permanent Retainer?